Skip to main content

 Provided data:

-• source_data [dictionary] - Data pertaining to the original source file.
+• source_data [dictionary] - Information about the source file for the task.

-• remove_source_file [boolean] - Sets if Unmanic should remove the original source file after all copy operations are complete.
+• remove_source_file [boolean] - If true, tells Unmanic to remove the original source file after all copy operations are complete. (default: 'True' if file name has changed)

-• copy_file [boolean] - Sets if Unmanic should run a copy operation with the returned data variables.
+• copy_file [boolean] - If true, tells Unmanic to run a copy operation with the returned data variables. (default: 'False')

 • file_in [string] - The converted cache file to be copied by the postprocessor.